Situation update – 10 April 2025

 It requires a big effort from all New Zealanders to keep fruit flies out.

-If you think you’ve found this fruit fly or seen what look like its maggots in fruit:
+If you think you’ve found this fruit fly or possibly seen its maggots in fruit:

 - photograph it